 How did our experiment work?

-So with that out of the way, read on to find out more about where to buy Bitcoin in New Zealand.
+So with that out of the way, read on to find out more about where to buy bitcoin in New Zealand.

 What are the best Bitcoin exchanges or brokers in New Zealand?